Augustine of Hippo's philosophy of time meets general relativity: Augustine's conclusions on the nature of God

-I regard St.\ Augustine reply to the Manich{\ae}an question as logical given the premises.
-Of course although I claim that St. Augustine reply is logical I do not claim that with these considerations we are making science.
-Indeed, the main difficulty relies in the quite unclear subjects and verbs entering points 1,2 and 3.
+I regard Augustine reply to the Manich{\ae}an question as logical given the premises.
+Of course although I claim that Augustine reply is logical I do not claim that with these considerations we are making science.
+Indeed, the main difficulty relies in the quite unclear subjects and verbs entering points 1, 2 and 3.
 However, this problem cannot be avoided from the start.
-The purpose of this work is to convert in a more rigorous language the sentences so far appeared in this essay.
-For the moment let me summarize what St.\ Augustine deduced from 1,2 and 3 in the following additional points. \begin{itemize} \item[4.]
+The purpose of this work is to convert in a more rigorous language the earlier sentences.
+For the moment let me summarize what Augustine deduced from 1, 2 and 3 in the following additional points. \begin{itemize} \item[4.]
 The will of God is eternal. \item[5.]
 God created all the times, in particular God precedes all the times in a causal way.
 Nevertheless, God does not precede the times in a temporal way as the times did not exist before their creation. \item[6.]
 Although God is not in our time, there is a kind of God's perception of time radically different from that of humans.
-For God time is still, eternal, it is not perceived as a flow. \end{itemize} It is somewhat puzzling that St.\ Augustine used repeatedly the word `times' in the plural form.
-Perhaps this is due to the fact that, although we often regard the Newtonian absolute time as the most intuitive and widespread notion of time, it wasn't so at St. Augustine's time.
-Another reason could be related with the concept of psychological and hence subjective time that St.\ Augustine had certainly elaborated (``Is in you, my mind, that I measure time'' Chap.
+For God time is still, eternal, it is not perceived as a flow. \end{itemize} It is somewhat puzzling that Augustine used repeatedly the word `times' in the plural form.
+Perhaps this is due to the fact that, although we often regard the Newtonian absolute time as the most intuitive and widespread notion of time, it wasn't so for Augustine.
+Another reason could be related with the concept of psychological and hence subjective time that Augustine had certainly elaborated (``Is in you, my mind, that I measure time'' Chap.
 28, Par.
 36).
 We shall return on the relevance of this maybe accidental plurality later.